Samir Mehta is President of the Space & Mission Systems (SMS) and Communications & Spectrum Dominance (CSD) segments at L3Harris Technologies.

 Earlier in his career, Mehta spent five years with Otis Elevator, ultimately serving as Associate General Counsel.
 In that role, he negotiated legal terms and conditions for customer, supplier, and distribution agreements supporting a complex $1 billion aftermarket organization.

-Mehta holds a Juris Doctor and a Master of Public Administration from the University of Connecticut, as well as a bachelor’s degree from Stonehill College.
+Mehta holds a Juris Doctor and a Master of Public Administration from the University of Connecticut and a bachelor’s degree from Stonehill College.